junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 He waves a hand at Lucifer, imagining that should be enough to release the charm.

 "You got quite a crowd up there."
 Lucifer sniffs the air, smiling fawningly and asking.
-"Did you bring me any snack?
+"Did you bring me any snacks?
 You know, sweet little tasty bits, blinking like small stars?"

 "Not yet.
 Just, wait."
 Sam shifts uneasily.
 "How's... how's your power?"

 The Devil shrugs.
 "Same as yesterday, slow.
 You do know it usually takes millennia to get on top, right?
-Time used to be such a cheap thing, something we have too much, couple of eons gone in a blink, unlike lately --"
+Time used to be such a cheap thing, something we have too much, a couple of eons gone in a blink, unlike lately --"

 Sam shrugs.
 "Normally I'd say that's a good thing, keeping you starved."
-He bites his tongue just in time to keep anything more harsh from coming out.
+He bites his tongue just in time to keep anything harsher from coming out.

 Lucifer pretends a crinkled frown.
 "That hurts, Sam.
 But that's okay, I'll let that pass.
 I'm a generous man."
 He huffs slightly.

 Sam snorts a humorless laugh.
 "Right.
 You, generous."

 "I am!"
 Lucifer says sulkily, pouting like a young child.
 "Admit it, I've been good lately, Sam.
 Especially to you."
-He shakes the angel cuffs on his wrists, glaring at it.
+He shakes the angel cuffs on his wrists, glaring at them.
 "Can't I get off these bloody things for a minute?
 You know you can always put them back on anyway, with all the head-wire thing."
-He circles his temple with a finger, giving a short whistle to company the gesture.
+He circles his temple with a finger, giving a short whistle to accompany the gesture.

 Sam's lips twitch.
 "No," he tells the Devil firmly.
 "You're 'good' only because you're our little bitch now.
 We'd like to keep it that way."